Planning a trip to Thailand? There have been some major changes recently that’ll impact your visit.

 - Street performers and tips

-- Emergency situations when internet is down
+- Emergency situations when the internet is down

 c.
 What You Need to Set It Up

-- Visit a KBank FX Booth: You must physically go to a KASIKORNBANK Foreign Exchange booth (found at airports and major tourist areas)
+- Visit a KBank FX booth: You must physically go to a KASIKORNBANK Foreign Exchange booth (found at airports and major tourist areas)

 - Important: You cannot use Thai Baht for the initial setup.
 It must be foreign currency that gets exchanged